T Level Health

 Possible career pathways include direct employment as a mental health team assistant, higher level apprenticeship, or a degree in mental health nursing.

-Option E: Supporting Therapy Teams
+Option D: Supporting Therapy Teams

 Possible career pathways include direct employment as a dietetic assistant, occupational therapy support worker, podiatry assistant, physiotherapy support worker/assistant and speech and language assistant.
 Progression to a higher-level apprenticeship or degree in the areas mentioned are also options.